 Conclusion

-Now, I’m curious – what features make a GMC Terrain a must-have for you?
+Now, I’m curious – what characteristics make a GMC Terrain a must-have for you?
 Is it all about the tech, or are you more focused on reliability?

 Drop your thoughts in the comments below – let’s get a conversation going!